FoxStudios/FoxClient/README.md

 ## TODO:
 - Make the HUD more customizable
 - More stability improvements
-- Add more language translations (currently only english and german are supported, feel free to add more translations and make a pull request)
+- Add more language translations (feel free to add more translations and make a pull request)

 ### Build Instructions